 Parents often struggle with which type of sport, youth fitness program, or sports performance program is right for their kids.
 They also struggle with the question of: “how much is too much?”
 Equally important to consider is getting them in shape with a general conditioning program to improve their overall health, ensure safety and better performance when participating in sports and playtime.

-We have an epidemic in our country and it is slowly ruining our kids’ lives.
-Our kids are becoming less active and unhealthier!
+On top of all that – We have an epidemic in our country and it is slowly ruining our kids’ lives.
+Our kids are becoming less active, less fit, and unhealthier!

 Enter Our Youth Fitness Program: FIT & F.A.S.T.

 The Lake Country Training FIT & F.A.S.T.
 Program is our solution to this epidemic!
 Our FIT & F.A.S.T. program is a two tier youth progression based program.

 The first tier is general fitness “FIT” for kids (and adults) of all ages and abilities.
 The “FIT” goal is to get the participants into better “shape.”
 Along with getting stronger, improving cardiovascular health, self-confidence and self-image we also want to help improve their work ethic.